mvdwetering/ynca/docs/PRACTICALITIES.md

 ### Subzone

 Another variation seen on RX-V583 is a "subzone" called Zone B. In the AV Controller app it is shown similar to Zone 2.
-This zone can be powered individually from the MAIN zone, but wil always have the same input as the MAIN zone.
+This zone can be powered individually from the MAIN zone, but will always have the same input as the MAIN zone.

 Reason for calling it a subzone is that its functions are exposed on the MAIN subunit.